-- A West Coast Canadian mystery that kept me on the edge of my seat – Amazon
+“… a good West Coast Canadian mystery novel that kept me on the edge of my seat.”
+Amazon reviewer

-End of Innocence, the first book-in-a-series mystery thriller, features Sgt.
-Alex Desocarras, an Indigenous RCMP officer stationed in the town of 100 Mile House in British Columbia’s South Cariboo.
-It’s a genre mash-up: part procedural, part amateur sleuth, part paranormal, and features strong Indigenous male and female leads.
+End of Innocence, a debut novel in a mystery thriller series, introduces Sgt.
+Alex Desocarras, an RCMP Detective stationed in the town of 100 Mile House in British Columbia’s beautiful and rugged South Cariboo.

 Goodreads EBook giveaway (Sorry, U.S. only)

 Ask you librarian to order a copy!